- Do I Need a Brain Injury Attorney or Should I Settle Directly With An Illinois Auto Insurance Company?

 - Exhaustion before the end of the school day

-It is important to communicate with the educators at your child’s school in order to provide appropriate accommodations.
+It is important to communicate with the educators at your child’s school to provide appropriate accommodations.

 Examples of accommodations that the school may offer your child may include any of the following: